Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 #### 3.10.7 Committee Application(s)
 *Legal Ground a, explicit permission of person*
 Some committees of Inter-*Actief* manage their own application or website that processes member details for the execution of their purpose.
 One example of this is the "SymposIA" application managed by the Symposium Committee, which helps the committee with the organization of the symposium.
 While doing this, personal details might be processed.
-A person gives these application(s) explicit permissoin to process their personal details when the person logs into the application(s) for the first time, or when the person uses the application(s) for the first time.
+A person gives these application(s) explicit permission to process their personal details when the person logs into the application(s) for the first time, or when the person uses the application(s) for the first time.